 Jamie and Steven

 Jamie DeBell and Steven Moore decided to self-produce every detail of their wedding day -- not an easy task when you live on different coasts.
 Their secret weapon?
-One talented groom who plans events for a living and owns Steven Moore Designs.
+One talented groom who plans events for a living and owns Sinclair & Moore Events.

 They chose to wed at a friend's circa-1900 barn in Lynden, Washington, because it was different from anything they'd seen.
 By sharing inspiration boards and emailing countless photos back and forth, the cross-country pair honed their rustic-goes-regal look just in time for their October nuptials.

 2 of 22

 The couple's bespoke monogram was based on the packaging of legendary Parisian patisserie Laduree and set the tone for the stationery.
 "Calligraphy can feel so formal, so we tempered it by using humble kraft paper," says Steve.
 The invitations were embellished with wax seals, vintage postage stamps, and custom maps he watercolored.